Siegfried Mureșan: Coordination of the EU’s Long-Term Budget

-MEP Siegfried Mureșan is leading negotiations on the future Multiannual Financial Framework (MFF) of the European Union, which will be implemented after 2027.
+Mureșan is leading negotiations on the future Multiannual Financial Framework (MFF) of the European Union, which will be implemented after 2027.
 The EU’s seven-year budget, worth approximately €1.3 trillion, is the main instrument through which Romania receives the largest share of its non-reimbursable European investment and agricultural subsidy funds.

-Siegfried Mureșan is the first Romanian MEP to hold this role.
+Mureșan is the first Romanian MEP to hold this role.

 The report on the European Parliament’s priorities for the next Multiannual Financial Framework 2028–2034, coordinated by MEP Siegfried Mureșan (EPP/PNL) as chief negotiator of the Parliament, was adopted in plenary on 7 May 2025.
 The report calls for an appropriate increase of the EU budget for 2028–2034, taking into account new priorities such as defence and strengthening the economy, without negatively impacting traditional areas like agriculture and cohesion.

 Support for the Republic of Moldova

-MEP Siegfried Mureșan (EPP/PNL) was re-elected on 3 October 2024 for a new five-year term as Chair of the European Parliament’s Delegation for relations with the Republic of Moldova.
+Mureșan was re-elected on 3 October 2024 for a new five-year term as Chair of the European Parliament’s Delegation for relations with the Republic of Moldova.
 In this role, he co-chairs the EU-Moldova Parliamentary Association Committee, which brings together Members of the European Parliament and the Parliament of the Republic of Moldova.
 His main objective is to support the Republic of Moldova in preparing for EU accession, including through alignment of national legislation with the EU acquis.

-Siegfried Mureșan was also appointed co-rapporteur for the European Growth Plan for the Republic of Moldova, a €1.9 billion financial package aimed at modernizing infrastructure and improving living standards in the country.
+Mureșan was also appointed co-rapporteur for the European Growth Plan for the Republic of Moldova, a €1.9 billion financial package aimed at modernizing infrastructure and improving living standards in the country.

 In March 2025, the European Parliament approved the Moldova Growth and Reform Facility, worth €1.9 billion, with a broad majority: 499 votes in favour, 117 against, and 44 abstentions.